fsgregorio/hero/README.md

 ## API Endpoints

 FastAPI automatically generates interactive API documentation.
+Check the out the documentation para testar the endpoints.
 You can access it at:

 Swagger UI: http://127.0.0.1:8000/docs#/